NyerhovwoOnitcha/terraform-aws-19/Journal/project19.md

 	    - Internal Loadbalancer DNS for nginx reverse-proxy.

-### Explanation of tooling and wordpress ansible role
+### Explanation of nginx, tooling and wordpress ansible role.